The Need for New Approaches to Treating Cancer

 On December 23, 1971, President Richard Nixon signed the National Cancer Act, officially declaring America’s “war on cancer.”
 This watershed moment marked an unprecedented national commitment to combat what had become the country’s second leading cause of death.
 Nixon’s declaration promised to mobilize the nation’s resources against this formidable enemy, much like the Manhattan Project had done during World War II.
 The Act significantly increased federal funding for cancer research and established what would become a comprehensive national cancer program.

-Fast-forward to today, while we have won significant battles—notably against certain blood cancers, early-stage breast cancer, and some pediatric cancers—we certainly have not won the war.
+Fast-forward to today, while we have won significant battles—notably against certain blood cancers, early-stage breast cancer, and some childhood cancers—we certainly have not won the war.
 Cancer remains one of humanity’s most formidable adversaries, with metastatic disease in particular continuing to claim millions of lives annually.
 Contemporary cancer drugs, as research published in both 2004 and 2023 demonstrates (click here and click here), often have a limited impact on enhancing the quality of life or prolonging survival in metastatic cases.
 This persistence of cancer as a leading cause of death suggests that perhaps we need to take the warfare analogy more literally.

 Strategic Warfare Against Cancer